AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 Allows us to modify the storage by inserting a note into the set.

-A commitment from the note will be generated, and inserted into data-tree, allowing us to later use in contract interactions.

-A commitment from the note will be generated, and inserted into data-tree, allowing us to later use in contract interactions.
+A hash of the note will be generated, and inserted into the note hash tree, allowing us to later use in contract interactions.
 Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an [encrypted log](../events.md#encrypted-events), or offchain via web2, or completely offline.

 #include_code insert /yarn-project/aztec-nr/easy-private-state/src/easy_private_state.nr rust

 ### `insert_from_public`

-While we don't support private functions to directly alter public storage, the opposite direction is possible.
 The `insert_from_public` allow public function to insert notes into private storage.
-This is very useful when we want to support private function calls that must have been initiated in public, such as shielding or the like.
+This is very useful when we want to support private function calls that have been initiated in public, such as shielding in the [example token contract](../../../tutorials/writing_token_contract.md#shield).

-The usage is rather straight-forward and very similar to using the `insert` method with the difference that this one is called in public functions.
+The usage is similar to using the `insert` method with the difference that this one is called in public functions.

 #include_code insert_from_public /yarn-project/noir-contracts/contracts/token_contract/src/main.nr rust